Is Medical School For Me?

 There’ll inevitably be that moment, possibly after standing around awkwardly during a day’s work experience, possibly during a particularly inspiring chemistry class, when a small voice inside you just won’t stop nagging: “Is medical school really the thing for me?
 Do I want to spend my precious student years on a ward, fetching stuff for nurses and hovering apologetically next to a doctor while their patient glares at me angrily?”
 (Because let’s face it, you both feel like you shouldn’t really be there).

 Maybe you’ve tried talking to a few patients yourself, and find that getting someone to open up about their health issues or make light of their bewildering list of daily medications is actually a lot harder than the doctors make it look.
 It all seems a bit… underwhelming.
 Where are all the people curing cancer and 3D-printing organs for transplant?
 What even was the point of doing all those lab reports for Advanced Chemistry?
-Will I actually get to do any science if I do Medicine?
+Will I actually get to do any science if I choose Medicine?

 So you might find yourself thinking about applying for something like – let’s just get it out there – Biomedical Sciences or Genetics, instead of Medicine.
 And of course, that’s totally fine by us.
 It’s definitely a good idea to explore all options before you make your ultimate decision.
 But make sure you actually know what’s available to you as a medical student before deciding it’s going to be all emptying bedpans and awkward conversations with mistrustful patients.

-How do Medicine and science degrees differ on a day-to-day basis?
+How do Medicine and science degrees differ?

 Obviously, the degree you pick isn’t all about what you’ll actually be studying – it’s important that you fit in and feel you can manage time-wise.
 It’s completely rational to be spooked by the idea of still being a medical student when most of your friends who did other degrees will have started climbing the career ladder and saving towards a pension.
 Spending up to six years at university compared to just three for a science degree might be a deal-breaker if you can’t wait to get out into the real world.
 On the flipside, Medicine can offer a whole three more years of youthful irresponsibility and university bubble bliss.
 Your choice.